-55.0 M-11 FMD, DOT Surplus, and DNRP will continue to partner on a multi-phased process to reduce, and then maintain at a reasonable level, the amount of excess office furniture and supplies entering the waste stream.
+50.0 FMD, DOT Surplus, and DNRP will continue to partner on a multi-phased process to reduce, and then maintain at a reasonable level, the amount of excess office furniture and supplies entering the waste stream.
 The goal is to reuse, recycle and, only as a last resort, landfill surplus office furniture and supplies.

-In order to further reduce the amount going to the landfill, the FMD is currently working with the Solid Waste Recycling and Environmental Services Section of DNRP and the Procurement and Contract Services Section of the Finance and Business Operations Division to increase the number of recycling contracts on hand and broaden the materials that can be recycled after a move or remodel.
-This work has led to recycling contracts being awarded for drywall and styrofoam packing materials.
-Both of these materials will now be are conveniently recycled rather than taken to the landfill for disposal.
-Not only does this reduce costly disposal fees but it increases compliance with the County's zero waste goals.
+In order to further reduce the amount going to the landfill, the FMD collaborated with the Solid Waste Recycling and Environmental Services Section of DNRP and the Procurement and Contract Services Section of the Finance and Business Operations Division to increase the number of recycling contracts on hand and broaden the materials that can be recycled after a move or remodel.
+This work led to a recycling contracts being awarded for Styrofoam packing materials, which can now be conveniently recycled rather than taken to the landfill for disposal.
+Not only does this reduce disposal fees but it increases compliance with the County's zero waste goals.

-- 56.0 M-12 The following surplus property rules shall apply to agencies vacating space: - Agencies vacating a space will ensure that all personal items have been removed, including but not limited to plants, small appliances, and any furniture that was clearly not purchased by the County - All office supplies that are left behind must be boxed up by individual items with all like items together. - Agencies will be responsible for the disposition of all files, books, and manuals either by preparing them to be moved to their new location, properly organizing and sending them to the records center/archives for storage, or recycling them prior to the move. - Agencies will be responsible for cleaning out all desk drawers and cabinets in any furniture left behind. - An agency that does not remove personal items or organize and box up its residual office supplies will have its operating budget not the project budget charged for the labor and dump fees to remove and dispose of the remaining personal items and to separate and organize the office supplies for redistribution.
+- 51.0 The following surplus property rules shall apply to agencies vacating space: - Agencies vacating a space will ensure that all personal items have been removed, including but not limited to plants, food, small appliances, and any furniture that was clearly not purchased by the County - All office supplies that are left behind must be boxed up separately by type, with all like items together. - Agencies will be responsible for the disposition of all files, books, and manuals either by preparing them to be moved to their new location, properly organizing and sending them to the records center/archives for storage, or recycling them prior to the move. - Agencies will be responsible for cleaning out all desk drawers and cabinets in any furniture left behind. - An agency that does not remove personal items or organize and box up its residual office supplies will have its operating budget - not the project budget - charged for the labor and dump fees to remove and dispose of the remaining personal items and to separate and organize the office supplies for redistribution.